IlyaBoykoProgr/platformer-game-cpp/README.md

-# platformer-game-cpp
+# labirinth-game-cpp
 fun game on console in UNIX &amp; WINDOWS
-name: labirinth.
 I want to do it more funny!